 About the Mojave Desert's Air Quality

-Based upon the potential for health and economic effects, certain substances have been classified as pollutants by the federal and state governments.
+Based upon the potential for health and economic effects, certain substances have been classified as pollutants by federal and state standards.
 Air monitoring is required to measure the amounts of these pollutants present in our air.
-When levels become elevated, our air is classified as polluted, and we are required to undertake efforts to clean it up.
+When levels become elevated, our air is classified as polluted, and we are required to initiate efforts to clean it up.

 In years past, air quality levels for both ozone and particulate matter measured within the MDAQMD's boundaries were much higher than they are now.
 Efforts by industry both outside and within the MDAQMD's boundaries and advancements in emission controls on vehicles and stationary pollution sources have lead to significant improvements in local air quality.
-With even better emission control, and continued help from businesses in both SCAB and in our own back year, we will continue to work toward achieving state and federal air quality standards for the benefit of all High desert residents.
+With even better emissions control, and continued help from businesses in both SCAB and in our own back yard, we will continue to work toward achieving state and federal air quality standards for the benefit of all residents living within MDAQMD's jurisdiction.

-The Air Quality Forecast is also available daily at noon for the following day via the home page and here.
-You view the Air Quality forecast for both today and tomorrow and use the Air Quality map to see what the air quality in or near your city is.
+An air quality forecast is also available daily at noon for the following day via the home page and here.
+You can view the air quality forecast for both today and tomorrow and use the Air Quality Map to see what the air quality in or near your city is.

 You can also sign up to receive the air quality forecast delivered straight to your email, phone or Twitter account using EnviroFlash.

-Find out about current Smoke, Ozone and PM advisories which have been issued by the MDAQMD and about how you can protect your health here.
+Find out about current smoke and health advisories which have been issued by the MDAQMD and about how you can protect your health here.

-Need more information on what the air Quality Index (AQI) is and what the associated colors mean?
-Find out here.
+Learn more about the Air Quality Index (AQI) and its associated colors here.